ojuneja/RemoteNoSQLDatabase/README.md

 #####COMMAND LINE ARGUMENTS
-Format is: <Path> n1 n2 Y
+1. Format is: <Path> n1 n2 Y
-where n1 is number of read clients n2 is number of write clients
+where n1 is number of read clients and n2 is number of write clients
-Y is logging on, So, N would be logging off
+2. Y is logging on, So, N would be logging off
 <Path> is the path of executable code